sachin-pikle/aura-tutorials/tutorials/service_broker.md

 Add screenshot

-2. Access Vizceral console
+2. Access Vizceral console (Limited for now - e.g. MySQL not visible currently, on the roadmap)

 Add screenshot

-3. Access Grafana dashboard
+3. Access Grafana dashboard (Limited for now - e.g. MySQL not visible currently, on the roadmap)

 Add screenshot

-4. Access Zipkin and Find the last 10, sort by Newest first.
+4. Access Zipkin and Find the last 10, sort by Newest first (Limited for now - e.g. MySQL not visible currently, on the roadmap)

 Add screenshot